Table of Contents

 As the alcohol use disorder deepens the damage increases proportionately.
-There are many ways that alcoholism can negatively impact a person’s life.
+There are many ways that alcoholism can negatively impact a person’s life if they do not quit drinking.
 Here are a few examples of the fallout of an alcohol use disorder:

 - Leads to isolating behaviors, drinking alone, social withdrawal

 - May cause you to stop participating in the activities you once enjoyed